Watch A Leopard Screw The Pooch And Completely Lose An Easy Warthog-Meal

 The final stage is a brief but explosive charge that ends in a pounce and a fatal bite to the neck.
 It’s no surprise that the leopard did not give chase when the warthog ran away – that is not their method.
 Instead, they rely on the element of surprise.

 In this encounter, however, things do not go according to plan.
 The leopard puts in all the groundwork, waiting for the perfect moment to pounce.
 Eventually, the warthog is quite close and turns its back, giving the predator an opportunity to sneak up.
 But at the last moment, the cat seems to forget what it came for.
 You can almost see the leopard thinking “Hang on mate, what is supposed to happen next?”
-And that is the big mistake!
+And that is a big mistake!

 Within a split second, the warthog realizes what is going on and races away.
-The leopard is a bit confused and looks around as if it is checking if anyone was watching.
+The leopard is a bit confused and looks around as if it is checking if anyone is watching.
 Whoops – the video has been viewed more than seven million times.
 How embarrassing!

 Share this post on: